Bnwokoma/rocky-pxe-kickstart-lab/README.md

 Do **not** push actual IP addresses or sensitive network config.

-## Set Secure Passwords for [ks.cfg](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/mirror-configs/ks.cfg.sample)
+## Set Secure Passwords for kickstart configuration

-Before using this Kickstart file, generate a secure SHA-512 password hash
+Before using the hashed Kickstart file, generate a secure SHA-512 password hash

 ```
 openssl passwd -6
 ```

 You'll be prompted to enter your desired password.
-Copy the resulting hash and paste it in place of the `$6$REPLACE_WITH_HASHED_PASSWORD` placeholders inside `ks.cfg`:
+Copy the resulting hash and paste it in place of the `$6$REPLACE_WITH_HASHED_PASSWORD` placeholders inside `ks.cfg.hashedpasswd`:

 # Ready,Set, Build!